Jack-Of-All-Functions/michael-engineering-journal/README.md

 # Michael's Engineering Journal

-Each day is labeled and put in its own readme.
+Each day is labeled and put in its own file.
 Feel free to browse around.